Fidelity Funds - Water & Waste Fund

 Idea generation

-Our analyst team provides both proprietary fundamental and sustainability analysis which allows us to create an investible universe for the strategy consisting of over 300 companies involved in the water and waste value chains and related services or industries.
+Our analyst team provides both proprietary fundamental and sustainability analysis which allow us to create an investible universe for the strategy consisting of >300 companies involved in the water and waste value chains and related services or industries.
 The Portfolio Managers look at companies’ core business models, focusing not only on sales and profits but also on how much of their value is exposed to the global water and waste investment theme definition.
-The fund’s ESG focus leads to superior sustainable characteristics of the overall portfolio.
+The fund’s ESG focus leads to superior ESG characteristics of the overall portfolio.

-From the initial investment universe, the fund uses specific ESG criteria to ensure the fund is in line with the Fidelity Sustainable Fund Family investment framework.
-All ESG internal and external ratings are readily available to each analyst and Portfolio Manager to ensure complete transparency to the investment process.
+From the initial investment universe, the fund uses specific Environmental, Social and Governance (ESG) criteria to ensure the fund is in line with the Fidelity Sustainable Investing framework.
+All ESG internal and external ratings are readily available to each analyst and the Portfolio Managers to ensure complete transparency to the investment process.

 Stock research and selection

-The Portfolio Managers apply a purity factor to identify over 300 companies.
+The Portfolio Managers apply a purity factor to identify >300 companies.
 They look at companies’ core business models focusing not only on sales and profits but also on how much of their value is exposed to the global water and waste investment theme definition.
-From a purity point of view over 40% purity can be expected at stock level.
-At the portfolio level, they target to have more than 80% of core exposure to water and waste (weighted equity value of consolidated constituents).
+From a purity point of view >40% purity can be expected at stock level.
+At the portfolio level, they target to have more than 80% of core exposure to water and waste (weighted equity value of consolidated constituents)

 The Portfolio Managers identify companies with structural growth drivers, operating in industries with high barriers to entry, attractive competitive dynamics, attractive returns, appropriate leverage and ability to compound.
 They measure best in class quality on growth, profitability, cash generation and financial strength.